-The laboratories that KAM-PT environment has in the Production Technology center (PTC) are used in many courses in the program.
+The Automation laboratory that the department has on campus are used in many courses in the program.
 Therefore, students have access to research facilities and can also establish contact with other researchers and companies supporting research projects there.

 Degree work is a way to collaborate with actors both nationally and internationally and spread knowledge about our research in flexible automation.
 Degree projects are carried out all over the world as the education has many international students who are happy to go to another country to do a degree project.
 Many degree projects have also led to continued collaboration within the research activities at University West.